TL;DR

 Bad reasons to migrate:

 Migration takes 4–20 hours of real engineering time.
-Make sure the delta is worth it.
+Make sure the delta is worth it before you book a Saturday for it.

 Provider comparison for 2026

-The market stabilized.
-Six categories cover 95% of use cases.
+The market stabilised.
+Six categories cover most use cases.

 Static and JAMstack sites